 - Texas DWI education class

-- Not committing crimes other than certain traffic violations
+- Avoiding drunk driving offenses and crimes other than certain traffic violations

 Are Pretrial Diversions Valuable in DWI Cases?

-Although pretrial diversions are relatively uncommon, they can be a valuable way to avoid suffering a criminal record in some cases.
-Following the DWI pretrial diversion, your attorney may be able to file for an expungement.
-An expungement erases the arrest and criminal case from your record.
+Although pretrial diversions are relatively uncommon, they can be a valuable way to avoid retaining a criminal record.
+Following the DWI pretrial diversion, your Houston DWI Probation Lawyer may be able to file for an expunction.
+An expunction erases the arrest and criminal case from your record.

 However, failure to meet the terms of the contract often results in the state proceeding with the case and prosecution.